Noffica/QA-Automation-With-Profy.Dev/README.md

 ## The Application

 This is a cloned repository of the [React Job Simulator](https://profy.dev) course.
-The starting codebase has been repurposed as a showcase of QA automated testing alongside feature development.
+The starting codebase has been re-purposed as a showcase of QA automated testing alongside feature development.

 The history of the project will show features and fixes implemented from tickets and designs and the tests to accompany those tasks.